JavaScript DOMContentLoaded Event

 Summary

-• The DOMContentLoaded event fires when the DOM content is loaded, without waiting for images and stylesheets to finish loading.
+• The DOMContentLoaded event fires when the DOM content is loaded, without waiting for external resources such as images stylesheets, and frames to finish loading.

-• Only handle DOMContentLoaded event if you place the JavaScript code in the head, which references elements in the body section.
+• Only handle DOMContentLoaded event if you place the JavaScript code in the head and reference elements in the body.

 Was this tutorial helpful ?